richardkentgates/richardkentgates/index.md

 ![image](bbr-logo-64.png)

 The [Beach Bum Report](https://beachbumreport.com) is a project that is near to my heart.
-Being a local and having the skills to promote this area while making money at it is a blessing.
+Being a local in Northwest Florida and having the skills to promote this area while making money at it is a blessing.

 ## [Gap Creek Media](https://gapcreekmedia.com)